 Welcome to The Series, a new segment on The Chill Times designed to bring focused exercises straight to your home.
 With the guidance of Thea Hughes, a functional strength coach at SESSION and creative marketing consultant, we’ll be providing at-home workouts for all the areas you really care about.
-Check back every other Monday for a new workout, and follow Thea to connect further about questions or concerns.
+Check back soon for a new workout, and follow Thea to connect further about questions or concerns.

 To feel strong is to feel powerful, and that’s what we keep in mind when we move our bodies.
 To strengthen and target your core, think about stabilizing and resisting movement in the trunk instead of crunching your spine.
 The results will improve your posture, prevent the spine from being thrown out of safe positions, and make you see an opportunity for “ab” training in every exercise that you do from here on out — we call that a triple win.
 This series will be :30 seconds of work with :10 seconds to transition to the next exercise.
 Once you’ve completed all five moves, rest for :30 seconds and repeat for 3x rounds.